-The 5 Buckets Foundation has established a committed and passionate national leadership board that share a single-minded vision that we can create financial opportunities for people of all ages.
+The 5 Buckets Foundation has established a committed and passionate national leadership board who share a single-minded vision that we can create meaningful financial education for all.

 ”Our vision is to foster a world in which our citizens enter adulthood financially literate.
 We believe that financial literacy at a young age is key to ensuring long term economic stability, breaking the cycle of poverty, and building thriving communities.Steve MayerThe 5 Buckets Foundation Founder

 He is also the author of three books, with a fourth on the way.

 The first book, The Toughest Guy I Ever Knew and Other Short Stories, is personal in nature, with short stories that provide bits of advice on business and life and are sprinkled with humor and his philosophy on running his businesses.

 The second book, 5 Buckets, 4 Shovels, a Beach and a Map: A Guide to Financial Security, is a book for adults of every age and income, written using simple language and illustrations to help convey the complicated subject of financial planning.

 The third book, Adulting 101: A Guide to Personal Finance, is an introductory personal finance guide for all young adults.
 We have found that young people are graduating from high school without any knowledge of how to pay a bill, get a credit card or open a bank account.
 This book provides some baseline knowledge on a variety of topics so that kids will have a chance as they navigate into adulthood.